-- the warrant indenture dated October 17, 2019 between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the October 2019 public offering; - 2. the warrant indenture dated December 21, 2018 between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the December 2018 public offering; - 3. the license agreements with Stanford made effective as of August 21, 2015, and subsequent amendments; - 4. the NIH License Agreements and subsequent amendments; and

-5. the CPRIT grant agreement made effective as of March 1, 2015, and subsequent extensions
+- 1. the warrant indenture dated August 11, 2022 between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the August 2022 public offering; - 2. the warrant indenture dated October 17, 2019, as amended by supplemental indenture dated October 17, 2022, between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the October 2019 public offering; - the warrant indenture dated December 21, 2018 between the Company and TSX Trust Company regarding the provision for issuance of the unit warrants from the December 2018 public offering; - 4. the license agreements with Stanford made effective as of August 21, 2015, and subsequent amendments; - 5. the NIH License Agreements and subsequent amendments; and - 6. the CPRIT grant agreement made effective as of March 1, 2015, and subsequent extensions.